lclem/lia/src/part1/Hilbert.lagda.md

 !example(#example:refl)
 ~~~
-Testifying to usefulness of !ref(DT2), we can reprove !ref(refl-⇒) with a one-liner:
+Testifying to the usefulness of !ref(DT2), we can reprove !ref(refl-⇒) with a one-liner:

 ```
 refl-⇒' : Γ ⊢ φ ⇒ φ